Polvyer/Trust-me/README.md

 We rejected some ambient noise selections because they were too suspenseful and dramatic for the part of the game we are currently at.
 We rejected the key-in-lock sound effect for the doors because most of the doors are not locked so the player doesn’t need a key.
 *Note: all sounds without sources were gotten from the YouTube Audio Library (https://www.youtube.com/audiolibrary/soundeffects?ar=1586916063028&nv=1)

+Assignment 9

+Beta Release
+---Shaders--
+Gina: Added a blue diffused outline shader to the polaroids to make them stand out more so the player knows to collect them.

+William Added a sun flare to intensify the environment and make it more appealing.

+Darell: Added shader to the keypad, making it more noticeable as an interactable object for the player.

+--Modifications from Alpha Release--
+Added a title screen and menu
+Added a “how to play” button that shows the player the controls Added a story screen to explain the premise of the game Added a credits screen
+Reduced the lighting + fog to make it more UI friendly.
+Implemented a “run” capability so the player can get across the map faster Changed the door that opens via keypad into a see through iron bar door.